Categories

 INTERESTING WALKS

 • Liberty Park is a scenic 80-acre urban park with a few trails and a little lake to traverse.
-Vegetation in this part of Utah tends to stay green all year, lending the park a fairy tale-like feeling.
+Vegetation tends to stay green all year, lending the park a fairy tale-like feeling.

 • Need a place to rest your legs and sip something delicious?
 Head to Three Pines Coffee, The Tea Grotto, or IndieGo Coffee.